bgopi23/tp/docs/DeveloperGuide.md

 ![Structure of the UI Component](images/UiClassDiagram.png)

+The UI consists of a `MainWindow` that is made up of parts:

+* `CommandBox`
+* `ResultDisplay`
+* `PersonListPanel`
+* `PersonDetailsPanel`
+* `StatusBarFooter`

+There is also a `HelpWindow` that is not always displayed and is not part of the `MainWindow`.

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of